VesnaBrucoms/name-randomiser/README.md

 ## Planned Functionality

-Initial this will be a CLI utility that:
+Initially this will be a CLI utility that:

 * Requires one arg: culture to generate name from
 * Has one optional arg: gender